- Societal role

 Match fixing is an international phenomenon and is often linked to gambling, with criminal networks exploiting unregulated gambling markets.
 This presents a major threat to the integrity of sporting events, with sportspeople subject to considerable financial temptations and pressure to influence sporting objectives and outcomes.

-Its 2011 Communication on sport, the Commission noted that match fixing was an issue for the integrity of sport.
+In its 2011 Communication on sport, the Commission noted that match fixing was an issue for the integrity of sport.
 To improve its knowledge of how national criminal law provisions applied to match fixing, a study of criminal law provisions in the Member States was conducted in 2012.